jaejinchoi/FFP/versions/2v.4.x/readme.md

 * -k [STR]
     Manual input of alphabet base string.
 For example input 'HJKL' is ['H', 'J', 'K', 'L'] bases
 * -r
     Disable reverse complement accounting.
-Any bases set other than AGCT code will disable reverse complement accounting
+Any bases set other than AGCT code will disable reverse complement accounting Default is off; e.g., AAA -> 122, then the reverse complement is TTT -> 122 but not shown
+* -p
+    Print plain features and the counts without binary compression
 * -n
     Output frequency, i.e., feature count / total feature count
 * -u